We help people claim the compensation they deserve

 The solicitors we work with may charge a percentage of the total amount of compensation that is recovered for you.
 Standard fees for successful claims are 25% of the compensation you receive.
 Termination fees may apply if you fail to cooperate with your lawyer.
 For example if you terminate the agreement before your compensation claim has reached settlement you may be liable to pay basic charges including (but not exclusively) disbursements, and barrister’s fees.’

 There is no obligation to pursue a claim.
-Whether you are ready to make a claim or are just looking for advice, our advisors can answer any queries you may have from compensation claim time limits to After The Event (ATE) insurance to help cover fees.
+Whether you are ready to make a claim or are just looking for advice, our agents can answer any queries you may have from compensation claim time limits to After The Event (ATE) insurance to help cover fees.

 If you do decide to go ahead with your compensation claim, you will be matched with a solicitor who has experience in cases such as your own.
 They will be on hand to help you navigate the claims process.
 All of our solicitors work hard to try and get you the maximum compensation amount you deserve.
-The solicitors we work with try to achieve fair settlement outside of the courtroom for all of our clients however, your solicitor will represent and guide you throughout the court process if required.
+The solicitors we work with try to achieve fair settlement outside of the courtroom for all of our customers, however, your solicitor will represent and guide you throughout the court process if required.

 Personal Injury Claims